ConorChurch/distilled-interview-project-countries/README.md

 For displaying countries to the User.
 The User can select a country and more info will be displayed.

+"axios" should already be in the package.json

+running:

+### `npm install`

+will install axios locally, if not already installed

+Run the app using the command:

 ### `npm start`